nopolabs/mock-with-expectations/README.md

 [![License](https://poser.pugx.org/nopolabs/mock-with-expectations/license)](https://packagist.org/packages/nopolabs/mock-with-expectations)
 [![Latest Stable Version](https://poser.pugx.org/nopolabs/mock-with-expectations/v/stable)](https://packagist.org/packages/nopolabs/mock-with-expectations)

-This trait contains some helper methods to be used in a sub-class of `PHPUnit\Framework\TestCase`.
+This package provides a more concise notation for building mock objects in a sub-class of `PHPUnit\Framework\TestCase`.

 I like testing with mocks and expectations.
 It lets me test my code without having to test the components with which it interacts.
-Those components need to be tested too, but not by each test I write of code that uses them.
+Those components need to be tested too, but I want my tests focused on one thing at a time.

 Consider this `refundOrder()` function:
 ```